-Due to the Broad Arrow Mark included on the first batch of 20000 New Zealand Large Ammunition Pouches, these items are often misidentified as Australian pouches by collectors.
+Due to the Broad Arrow Mark included on the first batch of 20000 New Zealand Large Ammunition Pouches, collectors often misidentify these items as Australian pouches.

 By 1973, 37-pattern belts, rifle slings and bayonet frogs remained in use as ceremonial items.
 Whitened using proprietary shoe cleaner and paint, these items were badly worn with the whitener flaking easily and were easily marked by weather, fingerprints and the rubbing of other equipment.
 The M1956 pattern web belt was not considered suitable as a replacement as it was operational equipment requiring the breaking up of complete web sets to provide items for ceremonial events.
-Following the British lead, a polythene, four-ply woven fabric of similar appearance and texture to the 37-pattern equipment was approved for use by the Army Dress committee in October 1973 as a replacement for the whitened 37-pattern equipment.
-With the sling and bayonet frog designed for the SLR, these would be purchased with either chromed or brass fittings.
+Following the British lead, the Army Dress Committee approved a polythene, four-ply woven fabric of similar appearance and texture to the 37-pattern equipment in October 1973 as a replacement for the whitened 37-pattern equipment.
+The sling and bayonet frog designed for the SLR would be purchased with chromed or brass fittings.
 The material for the belts was provided on rolls which could be cut to the required size.
 Buckles and keepers were 37-pattern buckles and keepers drawn from existing stocks that had been chromed and polished.